movestore/movestore.github.io/files/CrashReport_template.md

 If you encountered errors during App development, please mention the link to your Apps' GitHub repository and the R version you are using.

 ## Data
 Indicate which data set you have used when your error occured.
-If possible give the MoveApps team access to it for solving the error.
+If possible give the MoveApps team access to it on Movebank or send a subset as file attachment for solving the error.
 Of course, any data will be considered confidential, and access can be withdrawn once the issue is solved.

 ## App Logs
 If applicable, copy and send the logs of the App that led to the error occurance.